 Strengthening Primary Care in the South West LHIN

 Provincial reports such as Bringing Care Home, Health Quality Ontario’s Advancing Integrated Care, Patients First: Action Plan for Health Care, the Price Baker report and key reports from organizations such as the Ontario College of Family Physicians and the Ontario Medical Association, all emphasize the foundational role primary health care plays in coordinating care for people accessing the health system.
-This aligns with the LHIN’s Blueprint-Vision 2022 document, which calls for local care coordination, inter-professional support and an integrated system of care that includes primary care as part of the team.
+This aligns with the LHIN’s Blueprint which calls for local care coordination and inter-professional support – where an integrated system of care includes primary care as part of the team.

 Together with the LHIN, system partners will:

 - Work with the Ministry to implement a multi-year collaborative reform strategy with primary care providers.

 - Work towards same/next day access to primary health care.

 - Build capacity for primary health care to meet the needs of all populations within the LHIN.

 - Build capacity to identify and support people with chronic conditions in primary care.

 - Provide primary care physicians and their patients with more timely access to specialist care.

 - Advance the South West LHIN primary care network structure.

 Thank you to everyone who attended our engagement sessions.
 If you couldn't make it, you can watch the video below of our session in London, Ontario.
 Or you can review our powerpoint slideshow.